neubig/swe-bench-zeno/PERFORMANCE_ANALYSIS.md

 ## Recommendations

+1. Semantic Understanding:
-1. Enhance the model's ability to process and understand longer problem descriptions
+   - Enhance the model's ability to process and understand longer problem descriptions
+   - Focus on cases where problem-patch semantic similarity is high but the solution fails
+   - Investigate patterns in problematic clusters to identify common failure modes

+2. Technical Capabilities:
-2. Improve coordination capabilities for multi-file changes
+   - Improve coordination capabilities for multi-file changes
-3. Focus on better handling of larger code changes
+   - Focus on better handling of larger code changes
-4. Consider specialized training or prompting for scientific computing and web framework codebases
+   - Consider specialized training or prompting for scientific computing and web framework codebases

+3. Quality Assurance:
+   - Implement semantic similarity checks between problems and generated patches
+   - Use cluster analysis to identify high-risk cases that may need additional verification
+   - Consider different prompting strategies for different problem clusters

 ## Setup